FoamScience/FoamScience.github.io/_posts/2018-03-28-Three-greatest-moments-computational-fluidsimulation.md

 [The Legacy and Future of CFD At Los Alamos](http://collectivescience.com/documents/CFD_6_96.pdf)

-Few years later, **Douglas Aircraft** was able to develop a basic 3D CFD analysis in order to simulation fluid flow around airfoils.
+Few years later, **Douglas Aircraft** was able to develop a basic 3D CFD analysis in order to simulate fluid flow around airfoils.

 But still, engineers were facing (trivial) problems back then: